esotericpig/EkoScape/README.md

 cmake --build --preset default --config Release --target package
 ```

+### Miscellaneous ###

+While playing the game, press `F3` to see the FPS in the top left.
+The game is capped at 60 FPS and has VSync enabled.

+On Linux, to test the Windows icon in the exe (after downloading), you can use `wine explorer` and navigate to the folder to check it out.

+To update dependencies, update your `vcpkg` clone and then run `vcpkg x-update-baseline` in this project's folder.
+Clean any build folders and then test building & playing the game.

 ## Code Notes ##

 In the beginning, I rewrote the original code for fun using SDL2 and modern C++ in a couple of days.
 Having enjoyed the process, I decided to flesh it out into multiple, generic files, while adding a menu and a lot of extra stuff, which took over a month.

 The code is a bit over-engineered, but I designed it so that I could use parts of it in other projects.
-I was planning to make a simple ECS, but because the game is quite simple and the ECS code produced more files/lines of code, I decided to just to stick with the original class-based structure.
+I was planning to make a simple ECS, but because the game is quite simple and the ECS code produced more files/lines of code, I decided to just stick with the original class-based structure.

 Initially, `src/cybel` was named `src/core`, but I decided to make it into its own Game Engine (kind of).
 I then put it in its own namespace, called `cybel`.
 Because of this, I simply use `using namespace cybel` inside of the `ekoscape` namespace, as I didn't like putting `cybel::` everywhere.